Kennedy Richards

 Kennedy Richards Jr. (born 1987) is a Trinidad and Tobago politician from the People's National Movement (PNM).
 He represented Point Fortin in the House of Representatives from 2020 to 2025.

 Career

-Before entering politics, Richards was a pilot for Caribbean Airlines.
+Before entering politics, Richards worked as a pilot for Caribbean Airlines.
 In 2019, he became mayor of Point Fortin at the age of 32.
-He is councillor for Hollywood in Point Fortin.
-His father Kennedy Richards Sr. was also a councillor in the area.
+He also serves as a councillor for Hollywood in Point Fortin.
+His father, Kennedy Richards Sr., was also a councillor in the area.

 In the 2020 Trinidad and Tobago general election, he was elected to parliament.
-He stood in the 2025 Trinidad and Tobago general election.
-He was unseated by Ernesto Kesarof the United National Congress (UNC).
+He stood for the 2025 Trinidad and Tobago general election, but he was unseated by Ernesto Kesarof the United National Congress (UNC).